MarketSquare/robotframework-tidy/docs/source/configuration/skip_formatting.rst

     robotidy --skip-settings src

-Formatting of the settings can be also skip based on the type of the settings.
+Formatting of the settings can be also skipped based on the type of the settings.
 The name of the option is ``skip_<setting_name>`` (for example ``skip_arguments``).
 Following types are possible to skip: